Frequently Asked Questions

 Donor designations are always honored.
 Each designation will go to the agency selected on the pledge card.
 When the Commonwealth of Virginia Campaign receives a pledge card, gift designations are immediately recorded.

 Each payroll department will deduct the amount requested from each paycheck to send directly to the Commonwealth of Virginia Campaign.
-The Commonwealth of Virginia Campaign will record the receipt of the contribution and make a quarterly payment to the designated charities.
+The campaign will record the receipt of the contribution and make a quarterly payment to the designated charities.
 On each pledge card, donors may request a written confirmation that their pledge was received by the designated charity.
 The Commonwealth of Virginia Campaign will send the request to the charity.
 The designated charity is responsible for providing that written request.
 For more information about pledge card designations or receipts, contact the State Commonwealth of Virginia Campaign office.

 All charitable campaigns must have fundraising and administrative costs in order to provide accurate information, quality service, and accountability.
-The Commonwealth of Virginia Campaign, like most organizations, pays rent for office space and utilities, maintains basic office equipment, employs only essential staff to provide service to volunteers, and maintains day-to-day operations.
+The Commonwealth of Virginia Campaign, like most organizations, pays rent for office space and utilities, maintains basic office equipment, employs essential staff to provide service to volunteers, and maintains day-to-day operations.

 No. Those who give through the Commonwealth of Virginia Campaign can be sure that their name will not given or sold to any other organization.